Improve Waste Management with Smart City Technology

 To achieve that, trucks and trash bins need to be connected and equipped with IoT Sensors inside of them, giving waste management visibility of their fill rates.
 By equipping all of these sensors onto trucks and trash bins, hacking becomes a security concern.
 Officials require a solution that aggregates and visualizes the data and keeps this information secure throughout the process.

 As new sensors are added, city managers can benefit from device management and security software that protects data from hackers.
 The managed data then feeds into a visualization platform showing fill rates and indicates whether or not a trash container needs to be emptied.

 With sensors on their trucks and bins, waste management can watch their drivers move around the city in real-time and give direction regarding real-time changes in fill rates based on the data collected from bin sensors.
 Smart waste bins on the visualization platform will change color based on their fill rate.
 Green shows a bin is not entirely full, while red indicates that trash in that bin needs to be emptied.

 With this visual data, management can quickly and easily direct their truck drivers to only the bins that need servicing.
 Adopting this technology helps cut down on costs, reduces city pollution, ensures that no full bins will be overlooked, and every trash container that needs to be emptied will be emptied that day.

 Smart cities that adopt waste management technology will become greener, cleaner and more efficient.
 Though 2050 may seem distant, cities need to invest now in technology that enhances their infrastructure and improves the quality of living for its current and future residents.

-See how Live Earth’s IoT visualization platform and VMware Pulse software can decrease the strain currently put on waste management and drivers.
+See how Live Earth’s IoT visualization platform can decrease the strain currently put on waste management and drivers.